long0612/suiron/README.md

 ```
 ./remote_control_cozmo.py
 ```
 * Auto-drive can be toggled using the 'AUTODRIVE' button at the top of the GUI.
-NOTE: Drive commands (WASD) still need to be transmitted to Cozmo to actuate.
+NOTE: Drive commands (WASD) still need to be transmitted to Cozmo for actuation.
 However, their values are ignore.
 Instead, the outputs of DNN are used to drive and steer Cozmo.

 # References